Geometric approach to many-body quantum chaos

 - We will establish new quantitative relations between data characterising chaos.

-- Make experimental predictions about non-equilibrium phenomena at large system sizes.
+- We will make experimental predictions about non-equilibrium phenomena at large system sizes.

-- Potentially uncover new signatures of quantum chaos.
+- We will potentially uncover new signatures of quantum chaos.

 Financiële details & Tijdlijn